datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR07-Extract-NDVI-From-Rasters-in-R.md

 What class is our `julianDay` column?

 <i class="fa fa-star"></i> **Data Tip:** To be efficient, we substituted two
 elements in one line of code using the "|".
-You can often combine commands in R to improve code efficiency.
+You can often combine commands in `R` to improve code efficiency.
 `avg_NDVI_HARV$julianDay <- gsub("X|_HARV_NDVI_crop", "", row.names(avg_NDVI_HARV))`.
 {: .notice }

-##Convert Julian Day to Date Class
+## Convert Julian Day to Date Class
-Currently the values in the Julian day column are stored as a `character` class.
+Currently, the values in the Julian day column are stored as a `character` class.
 Storing this data as a date object is better - for plotting, data subsetting and working with our data.
 Let's convert.

 For more information on date-time classes, see the NEON Data Skills lesson [Convert Date & Time Data from Character Class to Date-Time Class (POSIX) in R]({{ site.baseurl}} /R/Time-Series-Convert-Date-Time-Class-POSIX/).

-To convert a Julian Day number to a date class, we need to set the ORIGIN of the day which "counting" Julian Days began.
+To convert a Julian Day number to a date class, we need to set the **origin** of the day which "counting" Julian Days began.
 Our data is from 2011, and we know that the USGS Landsat Team created Julian Day values for this year.
-Therefore the first day or origin for our Julian day count is 01 January 2011.
+Therefore, the first day or "origin" for our Julian day count is 01 January 2011.
 Once we set the Julian Day origin, we can add the Julian Day value (as an integer) to the origin date.

 Since the origin date was originally set as a Date class object, the new `Date` column is also stored as class `Date`.